• Home

 Is Wealthsimple Cash Safe?

-Wealthsimple also promises to never sell clients’ information.
+Wealthsimple also promises never to sell clients’ information.

 Free money!

-If you sign up using this link, you’ll get a cash bonus added to your account!.
+If you sign up using this link, you’ll get a cash bonus added to your account!

 If you’ve already signed up, you can use the promo code UV0HQW.
 Just swipe left in the Wealthsimple Cash app, click the settings gear, then “Promos & referrals,” and enter it there.